Phala-Network/phala-wiki-next/content/en-us/learn/maintain/gatekeeper.md

 In the pre-mainnet of Phala Network, all the gatekeepers share the same pre-generated `MasterKey`.

 > Through DKG (_[distributed key generation](https://en.wikipedia.org/wiki/Distributed_key_generation)_) more than one gatekeeper is required to produce a `MasterKey`, and each gatekeeper only hold a share of this key.
-When DKG is enabled, the contract key shares are provisioned to the workers by the gatekeepers separately.
+When DKG is enabled, the contract key shares are provisioned to the workers (miners) by the gatekeepers separately.

 ##  Shared MasterKey Rotation